kevroletin/kevroletin.github.io/_drafts/how-tty-works-stty.md

 ### Session, background/foreground process groups

 Normally, bash and all its children (the processes it spawned) are part of the same session (associated with the same `tty`).
 Bash organizes newly spawned processes into process groups session.
-While executing commands bash marks a single process group as a foreground process group of the session.
+While executing commands, bash marks a single process group as a foreground process group of the session.

 session, process group, foreground process group
 * are configured using system calls (so both bash and tty know about them);
-* are used to logically organize processes so that
+* organize processes so that
 * with help of tty bash can implement job control, keyboard shortcuts to interrupt/suspend a running command, and it terminates children when a terminal gets closed (with some nuances).

-Here is a simple test to demonstrate how bash organizes processes into process groups.
+Here is a simple test to show how bash organizes processes into process groups.
 We create a background job `yes | sleep 1h` which consists of two processes `yes` and `sleep`.
 Then we execute `ps` which runs in the foreground:

 ```
 yes | sleep 1h &